|Steve with Becky and John|

 Gold Nugget 6: Use “drive time” to learn

 I am a slow reader, but I love gaining wisdom and finding solutions.
-Years ago I discovered audio books and have listened to thousands of them while I drove.
-I listened to everything; fiction, non-fiction, classics, business, parenting and marriage books.
-I’ve picked up some great ideas for our kids, our home and our marriage by taking drive time and turning it into classroom time.
-Now I to listen to podcasts and audio books while I exercise or do yard work.
+Years ago I discovered audiobooks and have listened to thousands of them while I drove.
+I listened to everything; fiction, non-fiction, classics, business, parenting, and marriage books.
+I’ve picked up some great ideas for our kids, our home, and our marriage by taking drive time and turning it into classroom time.
+Now I also listen to podcasts and audiobooks while I exercise or do yard work.

 Gold Nugget 7: Be an example: Live Small, Live Free!